paccionesawyer/ME134-Kit/RPi0_W/RPiZero.md

    * In order to make a connection between the LiPo and green Terminal I soldered two jumper cables to the end of the connector provided to you.
 ![Wiring Servo to RPI0](./WaveShareServoHat.svg)
 ![Soldered Connection](./LiPo/solderedConnector.jpg)
+6. The LiPo Battery Pack is only necessary if you want to operate without connecting the Raspberry Pi to power.
+    *	To make a connection between the LiPo and green terminal I soldered two jumper cables to the end of the connector.
+    *	When attaching your LiPo Battery to the Waveshare Servo Hat make sure the Red wire attaches to VIN and the Black Wire Attaches to GND
+    *	CAUTION: IF USING THE LIPO BATTERY SEE THE SECTION ON SAFETY PROCEDURES AT THE END OF THIS SHEET

 ## Getting Readings from the [Lidar Sensor](https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout/python-circuitpython)